-Recently, we have been diving deep into social media competitor analysis and published a whole series of articles on how to keep up with your competitors on various social media platforms.
+Recently, we have been diving deep into social media competitor analysis and have published a series of articles on how to keep up with your competitors on various social media platforms.
 Make sure to check out other articles in this series.

-- Performance Comparison: Benchmarking lets you analyze and compare your performance with your competitors’.
-You can see if there are any gaps between your and your competitor’s Twitter stats.
-Implement the insights from the analysis into your Twitter marketing efforts to improve your campaigns.|
+|1.||Performance comparison||Benchmarking lets you analyze and compare your performance against your competitors.
+You can see if there are any gaps between your stats and those of your competitors on Twitter.
+Implement the insights from the analysis in your Twitter marketing efforts to improve your campaigns.|

-|2.||Target audience insights||Twitter competitor analysis will help you get a better understanding of how your target audience interacts with brands similar to yours on social media, i.e. tweet questions to the support, reply to entertaining content, etc. Whether your audience expects you to be there when they need help or provide content that entertains, gathered insights from Twitter benchmarking will improve your brand’s ability to connect with that specific audience.
+|2.||Target audience insights||Twitter competitor analysis will help you better understand how your target audience interacts with brands similar to yours on social media (i.e., tweet questions to support, reply to entertaining content, etc.).
+Whether your audience expects you to be there when they need help or to provide content that entertains, insights from Twitter benchmarking will improve your brand’s ability to connect with a specific audience.|

 |3.||Accurate KPI expectations||Studying your competitors’ numbers on Twitter gives you a good idea of the number of people that are interested in your offering.
 For example, studying how many followers your direct competitors have will give you a good idea of what number you should strive for.|

 |4.||Lessons from competitor failures and successes||This is very self-explanatory.
-Just look through your competitor’s tweets and see which tweets got most engagement and which got the least.
-Maybe their audience enjoys visual media like videos and infographics more.
+Just look through your competitor’s tweets and see which tweets got the most engagement and which got the least.
+Maybe their audience enjoys visual media, such as videos and infographics.
 Study their tonality.
 Is it always the same?
 Did they try something else, like a more casual approach?
-Maybe they did and people didn’t engage with it as much as with more serious and official content.|
+Maybe they did, and people didn’t engage with it as much as with more serious and official content.|

-|5.||Follow market trends||Last but not least, with benchmarking, you get an opportunity to study any trends in your market, like fun challenges, offers, collaborations, etc. Look for any patterns like similar offers around the same season, which competitor initiated it, etc.|
+|5.||Follow market trends||Last but not least, with benchmarking, you get an opportunity to study trends in your market, such as fun challenges, offers, and collaborations.
+Look for patterns, such as similar seasonal offerings, which competitor initiated it, etc.|

-Click on the dots icon and select Advanced Search.
-Once in, you can now see the many filters you can use to find what you’re looking for.
+Click the dots icon, and select “Advanced Search.”
+Once in, you can see the many filters you can use to find what you’re looking for.
 You can use keywords to find relevant Twitter company profiles.
 Additionally, refine your search by excluding non-relevant keywords.
-Hashtags can help you to identify if your competitors joined any challenges or movements on Twitter.
+Hashtags can help you identify whether your competitors joined any challenges or movements on Twitter.

 There are many ways you can utilize this tool other than finding competitors.
 Make sure to scroll down to see the many parameters you can use.
 Here are some other use cases for the tool:

-- Studying sales promotions on Twitter.
+- Studying sales promotions on Twitter

-- Use of brand-specific and general hashtags.
+- Use of brand-specific and general hashtags

-- Interactions with other Twitter accounts—brands or influencers.
+- Interactions with other Twitter accounts—brands or influencers

-- Filter tweets that received the most engagement.
+- Filter tweets that received the most engagement

-Once you found your competitors, you can create a private list on Twitter to make it easier to see all their tweets in one place.
-To do so, just click on the Lists icon on the sidebar and you can see a Create a List button.
-In the pop-up menu, make sure to check the “Make private” checkbox so only you can see the list.
+Once you find your competitors, you can create a private list on Twitter to make it easier to see all their tweets in one place.
+To do so, just click the “Lists” icon on the sidebar, and you will see the “Create a List” button.
+In the pop-up menu, make sure to check the “Make Private” checkbox so that only you can see the list.

-Now that we covered the basics, let’s look into the specific information your Twitter competitor analysis should cover.
-We divide the process into two parts.
+Now that we covered the basics, let’s look into your Twitter competitive analysis report’s specific information.
+We divided the process into two parts.

-First, we recommend diving into general key performance indexes and then move to general campaigning attributes that will help you understand their marketing style.
-To make the analysis process easier, we created a Free Twitter Benchmarking Template for you where you can gather all data and have it in one place.
+First, we recommend diving into general key performance indexes and then moving to general campaign attributes that will help you understand their marketing style.
+To make the analysis process more accessible, we created a Free Twitter Benchmarking Report Template for you to gather all the data in one place.

 - Following: Do they follow other brands?
 Do they follow their competitors?
 Do they follow influencers?
-And finally, do they have brand ambassadors they follow?
+And, finally, do they have brand ambassadors they follow?

-- Engagement: An easy and manual method of calculating engagement rate is to take 10 or more of the account’s recent tweets and divide the sum of likes, retweets, and replies to the number of their followers, then multiply by 100.
+- Engagement: An easy and manual method of calculating the engagement rate is to take 10 or more of the account’s recent tweets and divide the sum of likes, retweets, and replies to the number of their followers, then multiply by 100.
 Here’s the formula: